 Therefore it is important to collect information from the target company on whether proper registrations have been made and whether there are any encumbrances.
-Proper arrangements should be made for representation and warranty clauses to deal with registration and encumbrance issues (including, but not limited to, pledges24 and licences) that may have an adverse effect on or inhibit the use of IPRs.
+Proper arrangements should be made for conditions precedent, covenants, and/or representation and warranty clauses to deal with registration and encumbrance issues (including, but not limited to, pledges25 and licences) that may have an adverse effect on or inhibit the use of IPRs.